State Pension

 State Pension age

 The State Pension age is now the same for all genders.
-It was 66 in October 2020 and will increase to 67 between 2026 and 2028.
+It is currently 66 and will increase to 67 between 2026 and 2028.
 Further increases are planned after that.
 If you want to know when you’ll reach State Pension age, visit gov.uk/state-pension-age.

 Personal pensions

-The lifetime allowance – the maximum amount you can build up without having to pay extra tax charges – remains at £1,073,100 for 2022/23.
+The lifetime allowance – the maximum amount you could build up without having to pay extra tax charges – was abolished in 2023.

 Disability benefits

-If you’re claiming Personal Independence Payment – the disability benefit you can start claiming when you’re under State Pension age – the increased weekly rates for 2022/23 are:
+If you’re claiming Personal Independence Payment (or Adult Disability Payment in Scotland) – the disability benefit you can start claiming when you’re under State Pension age – the increased weekly rates for 2024/25 are:

 Carer's Allowance

-Carer’s Allowance has increased from £67.60 to £69.70 a week for 2022/23.
-The weekly earnings limit has increased to £132.
-If you’re caring for a friend or family member and aren’t claiming this benefit, read our information on Carer’s Allowance to find out more about who qualifies.
+If you’re caring for someone and you aren’t claiming this benefit, read our information on carers' benefits to find out more about who qualifies.

 Tax allowances